jordymeow/ai-engine/readme.txt

 = 1.0.8 (2023/02/25) =
 * Add: Filter to takeover the conversation programmatically.
-* Add: Compliance Text and Max Sentences.
+* Add: Compliance Text and Max Messages.
 * Add: Hyperparams for finetuning.
 * Add: Queries viewer.